DenhamPreen/hot-potato/contracts/README.md

 - `src/HotPotato.sol` implements:
   - `take()` — pay current price to attempt taking the potato (one pending at a time)
-  - `settle()` — keeper settles using the next blockhash
+  - `settle()` — keeper settles using the previous blockhash; pays keeper and distributes per-head equal shares to participants (transfer failures are skipped)
-  - `claim(roundId)` — claim your equal share from a finalized round if you were a holder
-  - Events: `Take`, `Settle`, `Claim` (plus helpful `NewHolder`, `RoundEnded`, `PotUpdated`)
+  - Events: `Take`, `Settle`, `NewHolder`, `RoundEnded`, `PotUpdated`, `SponsorUpdated`

 Economics summary:

 - Every `take()` adds the entry payment to the pot immediately.
 - On `settle()`:
-  - Keeper is paid 5% of the base price from the pot.
+  - Keeper is paid a fixed reward from the available pot (non-blocking on failure).
   - If win: player becomes the new holder, next price = ceil(currentPrice × 1.2).
-  - If loss: round ends, a configurable percent of the pot is reserved for equal claims by all unique holders from that round; price resets to base and holder clears.
+  - If loss: round ends and equal per-head payouts are attempted to all participants of the round.
+Individual transfer failures are skipped and the loop continues; skipped amounts remain in the pot.
+Price resets to base and holder clears.

 ### Prerequisites